Access to HE Diploma Health

 To find out more about our Access to HE Diploma (Health) download our guide.

-Course will run for 2 academic years.
+This course will run for two years.

 At least 19 years old.
-Also need to have a minimum of a grade C or 4 in both GCSE Maths and English.
+Also need to have a minimum of a grade C or 4 in both GCSE maths and English.

 Mixture of written assignments including essays, presentations and reports.